-12 Simple Tips To Hosting An EPIC Thanksgiving Dinner
+12 Simple Tips To Hosting An Epic Thanksgiving!

 So Thanksgiving is literally right around the corner, and this year you might be up for the challenge of hosting it at your place!
 Well, whether you're a newbie or this ain't your first rodeo, you'll wanna make sure to take note of my 12 tips to make the process as smooth as possible!